I don’t believe in chance.

 I remember going back to the hotel after taking it all in.

-I called my husband from the hotel room and what I’m telling you, is what I told him that night:
+I called my husband from the hotel room and what I’m telling you is what I said to him that night:

-It’s so easy to just pick a bag of dog food off the shelf.
-Today I realized that every time we pick a bag of Beneful, we are bringing home a bag filled with love, passion, and nutrition.
+It’s so easy just to pick a bag of dog food off the shelf.
+Today I realized that every time we choose a bag of Beneful, we are bringing home a bag filled with love, passion, and nutrition.